GennadyGS/CubeSharp/CubeSharp.md

                 (object?)column.GetValue())))
         .ToDictionary(kvp => kvp.Key, kvp => kvp.Value));
 ```
-For now it is enough to understand how requirements are reflected in this code, all details will be explained in following sections.
-Result will be collection of dictionaries, which in table form equivalent to desired report.
+For now, focus on how the requirements are reflected in this code; all details will be explained in the following sections.
+The result will be a collection of dictionaries, which, when presented in table form, matches the desired report.

-# Building the cubes.
+# Building the Cubes

-In order to build the cube you need to use generic extension method `BuildCube(...)` for any collection, additionally providing aggregation definition and any number of dimension definitions (including zero) in form of [parameter array](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/params).
+To build a cube, use the generic extension method `BuildCube(...)` on any collection, providing an aggregation definition and any number of dimension definitions (including zero) as a [parameter array](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/params).

 ```csharp
 orders.BuildCube(aggregationDefinition, customerIdDimension);